-Some applications come with fonts and automatically install them in the Library/ Application Support folders.
+Some applications come with fonts and automatically install them in the /Library/ Application Support folders.
 Unless you move them, these fonts will be accessible only to those individual programs.
-Making these fonts accessible across all of your applications is simple.
-Just move them to systemwide or user font folders such as /Library/Fonts or /Users/<your user name>/Library/Fonts (also referred to as ~/Library/Fonts).
+Making these fonts accessible to all of your applications is simple.
+Just drag them in the Finder to systemwide or user font folders such as /Library/Fonts or /Users/<your user name>/Library/Fonts (also referred to as ~/Library/Fonts).

 Note that Adobe Creative Suite uses some fonts to generate dialogs and help menus.
-It installs these fonts in a folder called Reqrd in the Application Support folder.
-Do not move the fonts to a different folder.
+It installs these fonts in a folder called Reqrd in /Library/Application Support/Adobe/Fonts.
+Do not move these fonts to a different folder.